Can you imagine yourself in the place of John at Patmos? It could have been very lonely. But why was he exiled in the first place?

-Remember, he was once a high-tempered man like his brother (Luke 9:54, ESV).
+Remember, he was once a high-tempered man like his brother (Luke 9:54).
 So, he must have learned a lot from this experience at Patmos.

-John saw the scenes of Horeb where God gave the law through Moses.
-And He sanctified the Sabbath day (Stephen Haskell, The Story of the Seer of Patmos 24.1).
+John saw the scenes of Horeb where God gave the law through Moses and sanctified the Sabbath day 22.

-Because of this, John “contemplated the sin of Adam in transgressing the divine law.”
-He also witnessed the “result of that transgression.”
+He also contemplated the sin of Adam in transgressing the divine law and witnessed the result of that transgression.

-Then, John “beheld around him the witnesses of the Flood.”
+Then, John “beheld around him the witnesses of the Flood” in the time of Noah.
 He realized how much the inhabitants of the earth transgressed God’s law.

 For such transgression, he witnessed God’s outpouring of wrath through the “breaking forth of the waters.”

-For this, God used symbols like nature and animals to represent the end-time events.
-These would be the signs of Jesus’ second coming.
+For this, God used symbols like nature and animals to represent the end-time events which would be the signs of Jesus’ second coming.